v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0203-Enrolling devices in Intune.md

 #### Task 4: Logon to a Windows 10 Device using Azure AD user

-When you're logged on using your Azure AD credentials you will benefit from Single-Sign-On (SSO) to Azure AD, Intune and Office 365.
+When you're logged on using your Azure AD credentials you will benefit from Single-Sign-On (SSO) to Azure AD, Intune and Microsoft 365.

 1. On **LON-CL4**, sign out.